Wolfgang-Geisler/recipes/README.md

 ## Project setup
 ```
+// To install the Project and Packages
 npm install
 ```

 ### Compiles and hot-reloads for development
 ```
+// To start the Vue Project
 npm run serve
 ```
+// To start the Database (db.json)
+npm run db

 ### Compiles and minifies for production
 ```